johnkeith/mmtest/source/all_sections.md

 2. Prototyping
 3. Usability Testing

-At the end of class, the students fill in a survey about what apps they use most frequently, what they find useful or enjoyable about these apps, and what they think could be improved.
+At the end of this class, the students fill in a survey about what apps they use most frequently, what they find useful or enjoyable about these apps, and what they think could be improved.
 The survey is intended to help students start thinking critcally about how apps function and what makes certain apps better than others.

 [Link to the Hiaku deck]()
 [Link to the survey]()